• Skip to primary navigation

 Gusto Bread is a Panadería Orgánica found at 2710 E 4th Street and they feature 100% Masa Madre (Sourdough) pan and pan dulce.

 The Hueso was a favorite with the kids.
 This New World long bread is naturally leavened with chewy texture and thin crisp crust.
-We picked the pull apart wheat stalk shape, but traditional epi loaf also available.
+We picked the pull apart wheat stalk shape, but the traditional epi loaf is also available.

 Other favorites included the Concha (Mexican sweet bread with cacao sugar cookie frosting), Doña (twice baked concha with almonds and jam), Orejas (ear shaped pastry with hibiscus), Polvorón (crumbly cookie with walnuts), Café de Olla (Mexican coffee with canela and cane), and Oatxata (oat drink with rice, cinnamon, and cane).